EduMake/chewy/README.md

 # Chewy
 ## Alexa Wookiepeedia Info Skill

 Answers your Star Wars questions using Wookiepedia.
+The Alexa app is available for free [here - not yet](#)

+It is super easy to remix this project to make Alexa answer the worlds questions about your favourite game / movie / TV show etc.

 This project demonstrates how to build an Alexa skill - no Amazon Echo required!
 It's a useful project to learn the basics of creating Alexa Skills.